antoinevinial/react-boilerplate/README.md

 ![Flux architecture](https://facebook.github.io/flux/img/flux-simple-f8-diagram-with-client-action-1300w.png)

-It's basically organise in 3 different steps : actions, dispatcher and store :
+It's basically organise in 3 different steps : action, dispatcher and store :
 1. When you're inside a view, you will call an action to get specific content (eg : `PageActions.getPage()` to fetch page content).
 The action will create a method with params you pass and provide it to the dispatcher.
 2. The dispatcher will send this to the store
 3. The store will launch the request to the API with the params and once it's done, will emit a custom event with the API response.
 To get back this data, you usually add `eventListener` inside your view to update your state.